m5stack/m5-docs/docs/en/product_documents/m5stack-core/m5core_basic.md

-# M5Stack BASIC
+# M5Core BASIC

 ## DESCRIPTION

-The M5Stack **<mark>BASIC</mark>** is a development kit based on <mark>ESP32</mark> chip.
+The M5Stack **<mark>BASIC</mark>** is a black development kit based on <mark>ESP32</mark> chip composed of a black M5Core and a Bottom Base board.
 You can even program The M5Stack BASIC through Blockly, Arduino or MicroPython.
+The black core is a basic kit and it does not own any MEMS chip(like MPU9250, MPU6050, or MAG3110...).

-The M5Stack BASIC equips the ESP32 with everything necessary to program, and a TFT LCD, so you can create a 3D remote gesture controller, a simple "Leap Motion" via M5Stack BASIC in a day in stead of couple weeks and so on.
+The a Bottom board on the back of M5Core.
+It's designed for expanding gpio on M-Bus besides I2S Pins(GPIO0, GPIO12, GPIO13, GPIO15, GPIO34)for DIY.
+Each gpio on M-Bus is expanded as pin and port for convenience and flexibility.

 ## FEATURES